Qualifying care relief

 Total qualifying amount = £33,400

-The exemption is mandatory if it applies to you.
+The exemption is mandatory if it applies to you – in other words you cannot choose to work out you profit or loss in any other way.
 You do still need to fill in a tax return and claim qualifying care relief on the ‘Self-employment (short)’ pages.
 HMRC will treat you as not making a profit or loss for the year, so you do not pay tax or Class 4 National Insurance on your caring income.
+Provided that your qualifying care receipts are less than the qualifying amount, you should put an ‘X’ in box 4 of these pages, and a ‘0’ (zero) in box 31.
+No further entries will then be required for your qualifying care receipts.

 Looking again at Carrie Green from Example 1, her total qualifying amount for 2018/19 was £33,400.
 If her total foster care receipts were £30,000 for her income period to 5 April 2019, Carrie would be exempt as her qualifying amount of £33,400 is more than her income.